cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/program-lifecycle.rst

 The exception to this are :ref:`Workers <workers-datasets>`, which are run inside their own transaction.
 See :ref:`workers and datasets <workers-datasets>` for details.

-Details on transactions in these methods is covered in the :ref:`transaction section <transaction-system>`.
+Details on transactions in these methods is covered in the section on :ref:`using the transaction system in programs <transaction-system-using-in-programs>`.

 Program Types
 =============